Taxi: As military and emergency transport

 Paris taxis played a memorable part in the French victory at First Battle of the Marne in the First World War.
 On 7 September 1914, the Military Governor of Paris, Joseph Gallieni, gathered about six hundred taxicabs at Les Invalides in central Paris to carry soldiers to the front at Nanteuil-le Haudouin, fifty kilometers away.
 Within twenty-four hours about six thousand soldiers and officers were moved to the front.
 Each taxi carried five soldiers, four in the back and one next to the driver.
 Only the back lights of the taxis were lit; the drivers were instructed to follow the lights of the taxi ahead.
-The Germans were surprised and were pushed back by the French and British armies.
+The Germans, caught off guard, were pushed back by the French and British forces.
 Most of the taxis were demobilized on 8 September but some remained longer to carry the wounded and refugees.
 The taxis, following city regulations, dutifully ran their meters.
 The French treasury reimbursed the total fare of 70,012 francs.
 The military impact of the soldiers moved by taxi was small in the huge scale of the Battle of the Marne, but the effect on French morale was enormous; it became the symbol of the solidarity between the French army and citizens.
 It was also the first recorded large-scale use of motorized infantry in battle.

 The Birmingham pub bombings on 21 November 1974, which killed 21 people and injured 182, presented emergency services with unprecedented peacetime demands.
 According to eyewitness accounts, the fire officer in charge, knowing the 40 ambulances he requested were unlikely to be available, requested the Taxi Owners Association to transport the injured to the nearby Birmingham Accident Hospital and Birmingham General Hospital.